mcatillo/catplayer/README.md

     python cli.py <name video>.<format>
 where `<format>` can be `mp4, mov, mp3, wav, mkv, avi, ...` depending by the formats supported by your system.

+## License
+The current software is currently distribuited under GPL version 3 license.

+## Contact
+For information, problems or issues about this software that you want to outline, you can contact me at the email address: <catillo.software@gmail.com>